CDCgov/phdi-azure/docs/execution-guide.md

     - They can be downloaded as a zip file from [this link](https://github.com/CDCgov/phdi-azure/archive/refs/heads/main.zip).

-If your organization has not yet implemented the pipeline, please have you/your administrator follow the steps in this [Implementation Guide](https://github.com/CDCgov/phdi-azure/blob/main/docs/implementation-guide.md).
+If your organization has not yet implemented the pipeline, please follow the steps in this [Implementation Guide](https://github.com/CDCgov/phdi-azure/blob/main/docs/implementation-guide.md).

 If you do not have sufficient access, please contact your organization's Azure administrator.